nordeim/invoiceforge/docs/prompts.md

 ---

+Awesome job on your meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Yes, please meticulously plan and then proceed with the Day 1 implementation plan, incorporating all v4.2 design specifications.

+---

+Awesome job on your meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Yes, please meticulously plan and then proceed with the Day 2 implementation plan, incorporating all v4.2 design specifications.

+---

 Awesome understanding of your important role and responsibilities!
 Please keep up your rigorous and meticulous approach in analyzing the Excel file creation and editing task.

 Now, please think deeper and think harder to deeply explore thoroughly and systematically how best to create a versatile and useful Python 3.11+ script that an AI agent can use to open, edit, create formulas, populate cells, and then save an Excel `.xlsx` file.
 The Python script will be used as a "tool" by an AI agent for manipulating an Excel `.xlsx` file.
 Do an extensive web search to find all the latest and popular Python modules/libraries for manipulating/editing the Excel file. format editing/manipulation Python modules/libraries.
 Then meticulously create a comprehensive implementation plan with an integrated checklist to create such an (AI agent) tool file/script as well as an appropriate matching system prompt to utilize the script tool.
 Review and validate your implementation plan to create the Excel tool script together with the matching system prompt to call/use the script.
 Then proceed to meticulously execute your validated implementation plan.